jsoref/hashicorp-packer/website/source/docs/builders/googlecompute.html.md

 ### Windows

 A Windows startup script can only be provided via the 'windows-startup-script-cmd' instance creation `metadata` field.
-The builder will *not* wait for a Windows startup scripts to terminate.
+The builder will *not* wait for a Windows startup script to terminate.
 You have to ensure that it finishes before the instance shuts down.

 ### Logging